naturalis/nba-docs/content/advanced-queries/index.md

 {{%nba-link%}}geo/query/?areaType=Country&_fields=locality&_sortFields=locality{{%/nba-link%}}

-Note that more than one `_sortField` can be provided, separated by commata.
+Note that more than one `_sortFields` can be provided, separated by commata.
 The results will then be first sorted on the first field, and if there are multiple results matching the first field, the latter fields will be considered in sorting the results.